When was the last time you saw something funny or interesting, only to find out later that it was a viral marketing ad?

 In a world where people hate the constant barrage of ads, advertisers are ditching the oversaturated means of traditional advertising for new unconventional methods.
-This trend has been on-going since the 1980s and has been coined “Guerrilla Marketing”.
+This trend has been on-going since the 1980s and has been coined “Guerrilla Marketing.”

-In recent years, the popularity of Guerilla Marketing has increased massively due to its success and ability to cause an emotional response, compared to traditional marketing methods.
+In recent years, the popularity of Guerrilla Marketing has increased massively due to its success and ability to cause an emotional response, compared to traditional marketing methods.
 Not to mention, it’s also a lot cheaper!

-If you work in marketing, then guerrilla marketing is something you should be studying closely.
+If you work in PR, then guerrilla marketing is something you should be studying closely.
 With so much to learn from successful guerrilla campaigns, the people who think up these ads are at the forefront of advertising, and you can learn a lot from copying their tricks.

 These categories are by no means an extensive list as new types of guerrilla marketing are being used every year.
 But for now, here are some of the most used and popular categories.